pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 ---

-# Conditionals
+# Conditionals (2/2)

 The main points to notice:
-- Use keywords `if`, `elif` and `else`
+- Use keywords `if`, `elif` and `else`.
-- The colon `:` ends each conditional expression
+- The colon `:` ends each conditional expression.
-- Indentation (by 4 empty space) defines code blocks
+- Indentation (by 4 empty space) defines code blocks.
-- In an `if` statement, the first block whose conditional statement returns `True` is executed and the program exits the `if` block
+- In an `if` statement, the first block whose conditional statement returns `True` is executed and the program exits the `if` block.
-- `if` statements don't necessarily need `elif` or `else`
+- `if` statements don't necessarily need `elif` or `else`.
-- `elif` lets us check several conditions
+- `elif` lets us check several conditions.
-- `else` lets us evaluate a default block if all other conditions are `False`
+- `else` lets us evaluate a default block if all other conditions are `False`.
-- the end of the entire `if` statement is where the indentation returns to the same level as the first `if` keyword
+- the end of the entire `if` statement is where the indentation returns to the same level as the first `if` keyword.

 ---